jondashkyle/dropout-app/readme.md

 <h1 align="center">dropout-app</h1>

 Dropout of the centralized web and into the p2p web!
 This is a webapp for using [`dropout`](https://github.com/jondashkyle/dropout) with [Beaker Browser](https://beakerbrowser.com).
+It’s sort of like your own fully customizable and offline version of Instapaper.
 In addition to being a fully usable webapp, this might also be a nice peak into Choo architecture and Beaker’s web API.

 ## usage

-First [download and install Beaker Browser](https://beakerbrowser.com/docs/install/), then visit the Dat URL:
+First [download and install Beaker Browser](https://beakerbrowser.com/docs/install/), then visit the Dat URL.
+Once there, click the Fork button in the lower right!

 ```
 dat://dropout.jon-kyle.com